yulton/hello-world/README.md

 # hello-world

-For the time being, i'm playing Github's tutorial.
+For the time being, I'm playing Github's tutorial.
 Nice to meet you.